mdethmers/ESP32-Artnet-Node-receiver/README.md

   - Update.h (OTA updates)

 ## Supported LED ICs
 All LEDs based on the wsXXXX series are supported.
-These can be 3, 4 or even 5 channel LEDs (ARTNET ONLY FOR NOW), as long as they have  single data line and 800Khz timing.
-These include but are not limited to:
+These can be 3 or 4 channel LEDs, as long as they have a single data line and 800Khz timing.
+These include, but are not limited to:
   - WS2805, WS2811, WS2812, WS2813, WS2814, WS2815 (Tested)
   - SK6812, SK6812W, SK6812-mini (Not tested)
   - GS8208, TM1814, TM1829, UCS8904, UCS8903, FW1906 (Not tested)